 What is Touch/Mouse Mode in Outlook?

-Touch/Mouse Mode switches the pattern of visibility and increases the spacing between commands in the ribbon, Outlook Touch Mode allows the user to simply operate without a mouse, Touch screen Operating system operates with the finger, the additional spacing helps them out.
+Touch/Mouse Mode switches the pattern of visibility and increases the spacing between commands in the ribbon, Outlook Touch Mode allows the user to operate without a mouse, Touch screen Operating system works with the finger, the additional spacing helps them out.
 Mouse Mode lets us use the program with our mouse.

 Basically, Touch Mode increases the spacing which helps the user to operate Outlook with the finger easily.

-How to switch between Touch Mode and Mouse Mode in Outlook
+How to Switch between Touch Mode and Mouse Mode in Outlook

 Switching Touch Mode to Mouse Mode and vice versa is just a click away:

 - Click on the launcher key on the quick access toolbar, it expands the drop-down list.

 - Select Touch/Mouse Mode